atisharma/bellini/README.md

 - Input other than squeezelite's shmem and ASLA is untested and may be broken.
 - The pause detection currently only works with squeezelite
-- Code quality is a bit hacky.
+- Code quality is a bit hacky in places.
 There are many things that need cleaning up, dead code etc.